awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-cognito.md

 Unauthenticated users don't have their identity verified, making this role appropriate for guest users of your app or in cases when it doesn't matter if users have their identities verified\.
 Authenticated users log in to your application through a third\-party identity provider that verifies their identities\.
 Make sure you scope the permissions of resources appropriately so you don't grant access to them from unauthenticated users\.

-After you configure an identity pool, use the Amazon Cognito `CognitoIdentityCredentials` method from the `@aws-sdk/aws-sdk-client-cognito-identity`" of the AWS SDK for JavaScript client module to create the credentials to authenticate users\.
-Use the `fromCognitoIdentityPool` method from the `@aws-sdk/credential-provider-cognito-identity` to retrieve the cendentials from the identity pool This is shown in the following example of creating an Amazon S3 client in the `us-west-2` AWS Region for users in the *IDENTITY\_POOL\_ID* identity pool\.
+After you configure an identity pool, use the Amazon Cognito `CognitoIdentityCredentials` client from the `@aws-sdk/aws-sdk-client-cognito-identity`" and the `fromCognitoIdentityPool` method from the `@aws-sdk/credential-provider-cognito-identity` to retrieve the cendentials from the identity pool\.
+This is shown in the following example of creating an Amazon S3 client in the `us-west-2` AWS Region for users in the *IDENTITY\_POOL\_ID* identity pool\.

 ```
 // Import required AWS SDK clients and command for Node.js
 const {S3Client} = require("@aws-sdk/client-s3");
 const {CognitoIdentityClient} = require("@aws-sdk/client-cognito-identity");
 const {fromCognitoIdentityPool} = require("@aws-sdk/credential-provider-cognito-identity");

-const cognitoIdentityClient = new CognitoIdentityClient({
+const REGION = AWS_REGION
-  region: "us-west-2"
-});

 const s3Client = new S3Client({
-  region: "us-west-2",
+  region: REGION,
   credentials: fromCognitoIdentityPool({
-    client: cognitoIdentityClient,
+    client: new CognitoIdentityClient({region:REGION}),
-    identityPoolId: 'IDENTITY_POOL_ID'
+    identityPoolId: 'IDENTITY_POOL_ID',
+    logins: {
+            // Optional tokens, used for authenticated login.
+        },
   })
 });
 ```

-The optional `Logins` property is a map of identity provider names to the identity tokens for those providers\.
+The optional `logins` property is a map of identity provider names to the identity tokens for those providers\.
 How you get the token from your identity provider depends on the provider you use\.
-For example, if Facebook is one of your identity providers, you might use the `FB.login` function from the [Facebook SDK](https://developers.facebook.com/docs/facebook-login/web) to get an identity provider token\.
+For example, if you are using an Amazon Cognito user pool as your authentication provider, you could use a method similar to the one below\.

 ```
-FB.login(function (response) {
-  if (response.authResponse) {
-    // logged in
-    const cognitoIdentityClient = new CognitoIdentityClient({
-      region: "us-west-2"
-    });
+// Get the Amazon Cognito ID token for the user. 'getToken()' below.
+let idToken = getToken();
+let COGNITO_ID = "COGNITO_ID"; // 'COGNITO_ID' has the format 'cognito-idp.REGION.amazonaws.com/COGNITO_USER_POOL_ID'
+let loginData = {
+  [COGNITO_ID]: idToken,
+};
 const s3Client = new S3Client({
-      region: "us-west-2",
+    region: REGION,
-      credentials: fromCognitoIdentityPool({
+    credentials: new CognitoIdentityClient({region:REGION}),
-        client: cognitoIdentityClient,
     identityPoolId: 'IDENTITY_POOL_ID',
     logins: {
-           "graph.facebook.com': 'response.authResponse.accessToken"
+            loginData
         },
       }),
     });

-    console.log('You are now logged in.');
-  } else {
-    console.log('There was a problem logging you in.');
-  }
-});
+// Strips the token ID from the URL after authentication.
+window.getToken = function () {
+  var idtoken = window.location.href;
+  var idtoken1 = idtoken.split("=")[1];
+  var idtoken2 = idtoken1.split("&")[0];
+  var idtoken3 = idtoken2.split("&")[0];
+  return idtoken3;
+};
 ```

 ## Switching Unauthenticated Users to Authenticated Users<a name="browser-switching-unauthenticated-users"></a>